 It works a little bit like a jury trial.
 After each party lays out its arguments (you can see OEA’s presentation to the panel here), the neutral panel member writes a report with recommendations for a settlement.
-The district and union have said they expect to receive the report by February 15, although that could change.
+The district and union have said they expect to receive the report by February 15.
 The report then has to be made public within 10 days.

 If the two sides don’t agree to the fact-finder’s recommendations, the union is likely to call for a strike.